Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 As a result of these trends, local authorities have had little choice but to reduce spend on preventative and family services.
 Councils recognise this is a false economy but have had to prioritise spend on crisis care.
 Compounding these issues is the rising costs of regulatory changes and for care placements in social care, with private providers monopolising the residential homes market for children in care and charging ever-increasing fees to local authorities.

-The current government set out a new strategy for children’s social care.
+The previous government set out a new strategy for children’s social care.
 Much of it was a step in the right direction, particularly the focus on rebalancing services towards prevention.
 It also set out proposals on improving the recruitment and retention of the workforce.
 However, it was accompanied with just £200m in extra funding; falling way short of the £2.6bn advised by the independent review that preceded the strategy.

 Priority 2